Talent or hard work

 Do you believe in talent or hard work?
-This is the topic that has been debated since the beginning of history (I’m exaggerating).
+This is the topic that has been debated since the beginning of history.
+I know I’m a little exaggerating, though.
 Making the topic even more complicated, some people say “Hard work is a talent itself.”
 One day, I found an interesting article related to this issue.
 Do you know the Stanford Marshmallow Experiment (SME)?
 SME is just observing children with marshmallows to see their self-control or delayed gratification under various conditions.
-The data were later used in many follow-up longitudinal studies to make many people believe the power of self-control is the key to success, like better SAT scores, keeping in better shape, etc.
+The data were later used in many follow-up longitudinal studies.
+After seeing the data, make many people come to believe that the power of self-control is the key to success, like better SAT scores, keeping in better shape, etc.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.